 How Much Jail Time Do You Get for Violating Probation?

 If you have been notified of a probation violation, your freedom may be in jeopardy.
-The experienced criminal defense attorneys at O’Mara Law Group can protect your rights and provide an effective defense for clients in Orlando, Lakeland, and surrounding areas.
+The experienced criminal defense attorneys at O’Mara Law Group can protect your rights and provide an effective defense for clients in Orlando surrounding areas.

 Being accused of violating misdemeanor or felony probation in Florida is a serious matter that can result in significant prison time without the benefit of a trial.
 Florida law gives judges discretion in handling probation violation cases, and if you don’t have representation, they are likely to heed the recommendations of the prosecutor.